Division I Men

-ACC All-Academic Team (2011, 2012)
+ACC All-Academic Team (2011, 2012, 2013)

-... shares the program record for most ACC singles wins in a season (10 in 2010-11) ... has won at least 30 singles matches and 20 doubles contests in each of his two seasons ... competed in the NCAA Singles and Doubles Championships as a sophomore ... has captured two tournament titles in singles (Duke Fab Four Invite - 2010, 2011; ITA Carolina Regional - 2011) and one in doubles (ITA Carolina Regional – 2011; Duke Fab Four Invite – Black Bracket, 2012) ... owns 11 match-clinching victories for his career.
+... shares the program record for most ACC singles wins in a season (10 in 2010-11) ... has won at least 25 singles matches and 20 doubles contests in each of his three seasons ... competed in the NCAA Singles and Doubles Championships as a sophomore ... has captured two tournament titles in singles (Duke Fab Four Invite - 2010, 2011; ITA Carolina Regional - 2011) and two in doubles (ITA Carolina Regional – 2011; Duke Fab Four Invite – Black Bracket, 2012) ... owns 14 match-clinching victories for his career.
 2012-13 (Junior): Completed the season with a 27-9 overall record in singles and a 24-6 ledger in doubles … ranked in nine of 10 of the ITA singles polls throughout the season … with

 2011-12 (Sophomore): Ended the season by competing at the NCAA Singles and Doubles Championships ... also earned All-ACC recognition in his second season at Duke ... concluded the year with an overall ledger of 31-13 in singles and a 28-14 mark in doubles ... posted a record of 7-4 in ACC singles play and paired with Henrique Cunha for an 8-3 ledger in conference doubles action ... the eight ACC doubles wins are tied for the third-most by a Duke pair in a single season and tied for the ninth-most by a tandem on the program's all-time career charts ... selected to compete in the NCAA Singles Championships, where he dropped a 6-4, 6-4 decision to No. 27 Remi Boutillier of Fresno State in the first round ... advanced to the Round of 16 in the NCAA Doubles Championships with Cunha before suffering a three-set loss to Stanford's fourth-ranked duo of Bradley Klahn and Ryan Thacher ... ranked as high as No. 17 on the ITA's singles list and finished the season at No. 41 ... reached a No. 15 ranking with Cunha in doubles while the duo was tabbed No. 18 in the final poll of the season ... also tabbed the No. 3 singles player and the top-ranked doubles pair with Cunha in the final ITA Carolina Region poll ... moved up to the No. 2 singles position as a sophomore, compiling a dual match record of 17-8 ... opened the spring by winning seven consecutive matches from Jan.
 21 to Feb.
 19 ... clinched six Duke victories during the season, including in a 4-0 win over No. 25 Baylor in the NCAA Tournament Round of 16 ... also clinched a 4-2 victory over North Carolina on Apr.
 21 which sent the Blue Devils to the ACC Tournament championship match for the third straight year ... tallied an 11-8 record against ranked singles opponents ... topped No. 24 Roy Kalamanovich of Illinois, 7-5, 6-7 (4-7), 1-0 (10-1) in Duke's 7-0 sweep of the Illini ... teamed with Cunha for a 10-5 record at the No. 1 doubles spot during the spring, including a mark of 8-3 in conference matches ... with Cunha, secured the doubles point for Duke five times on the season and went 6-9 against ranked doubles pairs ... the tandem defeated three pairs ranked in the top 25, highlighted by an 8-6 victory over Virginia's ninth-ranked duo of Jarmere Jenkins and Drew Courtney to win the ITA Carolina Region title during the fall ... also won the regional singles title, defeating Cunha in the championship match ... went on to compete in singles and doubles at the ITA National Indoor Championships in Flushing, N.Y. ... fell to No. 31 Christopher Aumueller of Nebraska, 6-1, 7-6 (7-2) in the round of 32 ... with Cunha, advanced to the quarterfinals of the doubles tournament before dropping an 8-6 decision to third-ranked Chase Buchanan and Blaz Rola of Ohio State ... also won a singles title during the fall at the Duke Fab Four Invite, topping No. 90 Stijn Meulemans of Radford, 6-1, 6-0, in his section's championship match ... finished the fall season with a record of 14-5 in singles and a ledger of 11-5 in doubles, including a record of 8-5 with Cunha ... named to the All-ACC Academic Team and the ACC Academic Honor Roll.